-An interesting finding dealing with teachers' beliefs in language learning shows that 8 out of 12 teachers or 83% of the teachers believe their students need to receive direct communicative feedback from teachers.
+An interesting finding dealing with teachers' beliefs in language learning shows that 8 out of 12 teachers or 67 % of the teachers believe their students need to receive direct communicative feedback from teachers.
 This way is believed to be more effective to improve students' ability.
-Teachers believe daily assessment through interaction in the class taking forms as question and answers, observation on students' engagement in class activities help them assess their students' performance.
-It is in line with a previous study conducted in Italy which revealed that teachers did not find valid assessment for long distance learning due to the lack control of their students (Feretti et al, 2021, p 3, pp12-14)
+Teachers believe that daily assessment in the form of question and answers, observation on students' engagement in class activities help teachers assess their students' performance.
+It is in line with a previous study conducted in Italy, which revealed that teachers did not find valid assessment for long distance learning due to the lack of control of their students (Feretti et al, 2021, p.3, pp.12-14)

-Around 17% of the teachers mentioned assessment mode will not affect students' performance in ELT class as they believe those students have high aptitude in English which are supported by positive attitude and high motivation.
+Around 17% of the teachers mentioned assessment mode will not affect students' performance in ELT class as they believe those students have a high aptitude in English and are supported by positive attitude and high motivation.
 However, they also realize that the results of the online assessment do not really represent some of their students' ability.
 Here, the teachers' belief is also influenced by the trust issue.

 Overall, teachers' beliefs in online assessment are affected by their beliefs in language learning itself.
-Most teachers believe that language learning is about learning how to use and about the language.
+Most teachers believe that language learning is about learning the language and how to use the language.
 Therefore, they need a supportive environment to help them develop and improve their proficiency in English.
 Schools with competent teachers are seen as the most appropriate place for the students to improve their English proficiency through the teaching and learning process.
 Moreover, if the students go to an immersion program where English is used daily both inside and outside the classrooms, students will significantly improve their English proficiency.
 This study confirms that teachers' beliefs are rooted in the way they perceive assessment as an ongoing process performance assessment which can be applied even in the online context (Wu, P., Wang, Y, 2021, pp.630-631)